|

 have any recognized implications for physical states.
 For class (f)

-confined to cases (a) and (c), which correspond to particles with mass
+discussion will be confined to cases (a) and (c), which correspond to

 Now is an appropriate time to discuss the normalization of these states.